benny-dreamly/mow/worlds/openrct2/docs/setup_en.md

 2. Export your yaml file and use it to generate a new randomized game or generate a game on the spot.

-*For instructions on how to generate an MultiworldGG game, refer to the [MultiworldGG Setup Guide](../../../../tutorial/Archipelago/setup/en).*
+*For instructions on how to generate a MultiworldGG game, refer to the [MultiworldGG Setup Guide](../../../../tutorial/Archipelago/setup/en).*

 ## Joining a MultiWorld Game